module-federation/core/packages/typescript/README.md

 }
 ```

 The Module Federation plugin is required to be registered separately from this plugin.
-The federation configured provided to the Typescript plugin or Module Federation plugin can be different, as an example - to discern pure javascript remotes from Typescript remotes.
+The federation configuration provided to the Typescript plugin or Module Federation plugin can be different, as an example - to discern pure javascript remotes from Typescript remotes.

 You need to register this plugin in both remote and host apps.
 The plugin will automatically create a directory named `@mf-types` in the host app - that contains all the types exported by the remote apps.